 Dublin is about a 3.5-hour car ride away from Co.
 Kerry, so I knew that it was going to be hard to find a way to make a day trip out of it.
 I knew that I definitely wanted to be able to see some of Dingle Bay and more of the best outdoor areas of Ireland, like Killarney National Park.

 After a Google search, I found out that Paddywagon Tours offered a tour that would suit all my needs!
 I ended up doing the Kerry Tour from Dublin.
-The tour costs €79, unless you’re a student, so I paid €75.
+The tour was reasonably cost, especially since I was a student.
 Not bad for a day filled with so many beautiful stops!

 We chose to get picked up at Paddy’s Palace on Lower Gardiner Street which was at 6:20 AM.
 Pickup is so early because the destination is so far away!